Enable Trust in Hardware

 Secure Hardware for Strong Cryptography

-TAM houses known-good-values (KGVs) of the hardware components along with keys and certificates rooted to Cisco.
-These are used to verify components of the hardware during the BIOS boot.
+TAm houses known-good-values (KGVs) of the hardware components along with keys and certificates rooted to Cisco, which are used to verify components of the hardware during the BIOS boot.